andrebianchessi/msc/thesis/chapters/04_methods.md

 the loss function will be evaluated.
 These values should be drawn from a uniform random distribution, but let's assume the following values were picked:
 $S=\{\{0.1, 0.2\},\{0.3, 0.4\}\}$ and $S_t=\{\{0.5, 0.6, 0.7\},\{0.8, 0.9, 1.0\}\}$.
-Note that the're all in the $[0, 1]$ interval because the inputs to the models are all normalized.
+Note that they're all in the $[0, 1]$ interval because the inputs to the models are all normalized.

 The initial condition losses are: